Rent by the hour, half-day or a full day (8 hours). Please to their website for more information and rentals: somedayfundayrentals.com.

 209 Corsair Drive

 You can experience the thrill of aviation on this Discovery Flight and be at the controls with a Pilot’s Choice Flight Instruction.
 This 1/2 hour flight special includes the opportunity of two of your friends flying along with you on your adventure.
 For more information, please click on the website link above.

 South Fork is a fun family atmosphere with food trucks and a permanent bar serving beer and wine.
 Pet and kid friendly with a jungle gym playset and closed-in gates, shaded areas during the summer and enclosed areas during the winter.
-South Fork also hosts farmers markets every Sunday from 11 a.m. – 3 p.m.
-Check their Facebook page for live music and special events.
-See website for hours.
+See their website for hours, live music and special events.